Dedualizing complexes and MGM duality: Introduction

-The homothety maps are induced by the left action of the algebra $\C^*$ by right $\D$\+comodule endomorphisms of (every term of) the complex $\B^\bu$ and the right action of the algebra $\D^*$ by left $\C$\+comodule endomorphisms of~$\B^\bu$.

-We refer to the paper~\cite{Pfp} and the references therein for a discussion of the classical notion of a dualizing complex over a pair of noncommutative rings, after which the above definition is largely modelled.
-A discussion of bicomodules can be found in~\cite[Section~2.6]{Prev} and the references therein.
+The dedualizing complex $B^\bu$ is viewed as an object of the derived category $\sD^\b(R\modl_{I\tors})$.
+We refer to the book~\cite[Chapter~5]{Har}, and additionally to the paper~\cite{Pfp} and the references therein, for a discussion of the classical notions of a dualizing complex over a commutative ring or a pair of noncommutative ones, after which the above definition is largely modelled.